-Many people are able to return to work within 2-3 days, depending on their occupation.
-Consult with your ophthalmologist about how soon you may return to work after cataract surgery.
+Many patients are able to return to work or school within 2-3 days, depending on their occupation.
+Consult with your ophthalmologist about how soon you may return to work or school after cataract surgery.

-- Avoid other dirty environments, like gardening, for the first week or two.
+- Avoid dirty environments, like camping, hiking, or gardening